What is the gold standard for Ban Big Money laws?

 In April 2016, Dogwood commissioned polling with Insights West to find out how British Columbians felt about Big Money in politics.
 Even we were surprised to find that, on average, British Columbians wanted individual contributions to be limited to less than $709.
 Even BC Liberal supporters felt less than $1,000 was a reasonable number.

-We also did an informal Facebook poll to take a quick temperature of our community.
-So far our poll takers largely agreed with the polling we conducted last year — less than $1,000 seems reasonable.
-(P.S.
-This poll is still underway — add your voice!)
+We also did an informal Facebook poll and sent an email survey to our supporters to take a quick temperature of our community.
+Our poll takers largely agreed with the polling we conducted last year — less than $1,000 seems reasonable.

 What is it like in other places?